-The companies that have invested in Android have done so on its merits, because we believe that an open platform is necessary.
-Android is intentionally and explicitly an open-source -- as opposed to free software -- effort: a group of organizations with shared needs has pooled resources to collaborate on a single implementation of a shared product.
+The companies that have invested in Android have done so on its merits because we believe an open platform is necessary.
+Android is intentionally and explicitly an open source -- as opposed to a free software -- effort; a group of organizations with shared needs has pooled resources to collaborate on a single implementation of a shared product.
 The Android philosophy is pragmatic, first and foremost.
 The objective is a shared product that each contributor can tailor and customize.

 The Android Open Source Project is led by Google, who maintains and further develops Android.
 Although Android consists of multiple subprojects, this is strictly a project management technique.
 We view and manage Android as a single, holistic software product, not a "distribution", specification, or collection of replaceable parts.
 Our intent is that device builders port Android to a device; they don't implement a specification or curate a distribution.